semaperepelitsa/smart_titles/Readme.md

       admin:
         title: Web Admin

+Also, this prevents h1 from showing default title when translation is missing if you use cascading I18n backend.
-The old global translations still do work.
+The old-style global translations still do work.

 ### 0.3.2
 Page title is no longer double-escaped.